Y Pwyllgor Deisebau

 Most veterinary surgeons and veterinary nurses come into the practice to care for animals and to see to their welfare, and it is quite hard for us, oddly, to even put any money on that at all, any price on that.
 Invoicing is one of the most tricky parts of our consultation, having to look people in the eye and saying, 'And now you owe me x amount'.
 So, I think it's been very, difficult.
 It's a real dichotomy—is that the right word—for the profession where, on the one hand, you want to do your best for the animal, but on the other hand, you have an employer who is going to be looking over your shoulder and looking at your ratio of first appointments to number of dentistries that you recommend, or number of blood tests that you recommend, and these things are very carefully analysed.
 I understand.
 I don't do this.

 For the client—you say to me, 'How is this impacting on the client?'—I think there might be some areas of the country, perhaps, where it's not a positive for the client.
 It might be that there are some areas where it's not a positive for the patient.
 I'd love to believe that those are small areas.
-When I joined the profession, I was incredibly proud to be part of a profession that is generally held in very high esteem indeed.
+When I joined the profession, I was incredibly proud to be part of a profession that was generally held in very high esteem indeed.
 And now, I am very sad about the direction our profession is going in; I really am.

 Thank you very much for that.
 We understand where you're coming from when you're reporting other people's comments.
 Maybe if we turn to Dr Paterson and some of the counterargument—if you wanted to comment on anything you've just heard or maybe a view from the royal college as well.

 Thank you.
 I don't have any evidence to back up any claims of any sort of commission or anything like that.
 That is very definitely against our guidance; it's against our code.
 Veterinary surgeons and, indeed, veterinary nurses should be caring for animals, and their primary concern should be for animal health and welfare.
 It states very clearly in our guidance that commissions and incentives are something that should not be part of their day-to-day work.
-If that's happening, the college has not be made aware of that.
+If that's happening, the college has not been made aware of that.
 Certainly, if the college was made aware of that, the college would move to do something about it.
 So, I can assure you, if that is happening, then we would very much like to know.
 That's not something that vets should be doing on a day-to-day basis.
 I can't comment beyond the fact that I know that's not within our guidance to do that.
 They should not be influenced, in any shape or form, by anything other than the animal's health and welfare.

 I'm not going to disagree with Julia; I absolutely agree with her that veterinary practice has improved in that we've got better facilities, we've got access to better drugs.
 I don't think there's any question about that.
 She's absolutely right that we have a workforce shortage.
 We have veterinary surgeons who are under more stress and strain than they ever have been before.
 We have problems with significant mental health issues within our profession.
 We have a high suicide rate, we have stress, we have burnout, we have compassion fatigue.
 The college is working really hard to put as much support in place as we can for our veterinary professionals and for the whole of our vet-led team.
 It's not just vets; it's the nurses, it's the receptionists—absolutely everybody.
 And we have our Mind Matters initiative, which helps them care for themselves, because we feel very strongly that unless veterinary professionals look after themselves, they cannot possibly look after the animals entrusted to them.
 So, we're working really hard on that, and that, of course, has that knock-on effect that is a result of the fact that people recognise it's an incredibly rewarding but stressful profession.
 We have problems with recruitment and we have problems with retention, but again, those are areas that we're working on.